 Current Student Leadership

-François is a first-year Master of Arts in Law and Diplomacy candidate at The Fletcher School, where he concentrates in Negotiation and Conflict Resolution and Political Systems and Theories.
+François is a second-year Master of Arts in Law and Diplomacy candidate at The Fletcher School, where he concentrates in Negotiation and Conflict Resolution and Political Systems and Theories.

 As a proud 2019 College of the Holy Cross alumnus, he earned his B.A. in International Studies and French, minoring in Religious Studies.
 A dual French-American citizen, he has experience living, working and studying in Europe, having spent a full year abroad in Strasbourg, France (2017-2018).
 Particularly interested in transatlantic affairs, François is especially drawn to religion’s role in shaping European states’ identities and how it subsequently informs domestic policies and U.S.-European relations.
 Following his studies at Fletcher he hopes to pursue a career in the Foreign Service.